Last Updated on

-We listen at five different and distinct levels.
+From Dr. Stephen Covey’s 7 Habits of Highly Effective People, we listen at one of 5 levels of listening.
 How you listen to your end-users and customers will have a significant impact on your success, and that of the overall I.T. support team or, for that matter, your entire organization.
 As important as how you actually listen is how you are perceived to listen.

-Here’s a video I made on the five levels of listening:
+Here’s a video I made on the 5 levels of listening:

 The lowest level of listening is called ignoring – not listening at all.
 If you are distracted by anything while talking to a user, they can get the impression that you are ignoring them.
 For example, while the user is speaking, you start a conversation or interject a comment with another IT support tech.
 You are ignoring your user.

 - Pretend Listening

 Pretend listening is most easily explained in the face-to-face conversation.
 You’re talking to the other person and they have that “backpacking in Brazil” look in their eyes.
 On the phone it happens when you say things like “I see” and “OK,” etc. while working on an unrelated email or playing a computer game.
 People can tell you’re distracted.

 During selective listening we pay attention to the speaker as long as they are talking about things we like or agree with.
 If they move on to other things we slip down to pretend listening or ignore them altogether.

 Attentive listening occurs when we carefully listen to the other person, but while they are speaking we are deciding whether we agree or disagree, determining whether they are right or wrong.
 Instead of paying close attention to the other person, we’re formulating our response to what he or she is saying.
 At all four of these levels it should be evident that we are listening to our own perspective, and in most cases with the intent to respond from our experience.